 Why does Tunnelblick change the ownership of the configuration files to root?

 This is a security issue.
 OpenVPN configuration files allow you to specify up/down scripts which will be executed with root privileges every time a VPN connection is started or stopped.
 If the configuration files were owned by the local user, anyone could execute arbitrary code as root by inserting an 'up' directive to the configuration file and pointing it to a (malicious) shell script.
 Therefore, when a configuration file is first used, Tunnelblick asks for a computer administrator's username and password and uses them to change the ownership of the configuration file to root, so it is protected against unnoticed and possibly malicious changes.
-If new configuration files are added, Tunnelblick will ask for a computer administrator's username and password to change the ownership of the new file to root before the first use of each new configuration file.
+If new configuration files are added, Tunnelblick will ask for a computer administrator's authorization to change the ownership of the new file to root before the first use of each new configuration file.

 Why are routes not restored when closing my VPN connection?

 You are probably using the 'user' or 'group' directive in your OpenVPN client configuration file.
 If you use it, the OpenVPN process will drop privileges after startup which is additional security measure.
 However, OpenVPN needs root privileges for restoring the route back to their original state.
 In short: don't use it.

 Tunnelblick contains the "openvpn-down-root.so" plugin for OpenVPN.
 Together with a per-configuration preference, this allows the use of 'user' and 'group' but it does not allow OpenVPN to restore the routes.
 See Using Tunnelblick for details on how to do this.

 Why are some checkboxes or buttons dimmed and disabled?